-Logan Perreault, Monica Thornton, Rollie Goodman, and John W. Sheppard

-Montana State University,

-Bozeman, MT 59717 USA
+Logan Perreault, Monica Thornton, Rollie Goodman, and John W. Sheppard Montana State University, Bozeman, MT 59717 USA {logan.perreault, monica.thornton, rollie.goodman, john.sheppard}@cs.montana.edu

-{logan.perreault,monica.thornton,rollie.goodman,john.sheppard}@cs.montana.edu

-Abstract-The use of phase-type distributions has been suggested as a way to extend the representational power of the continuous time Bayesian network framework beyond exponentially-distributed state transitions.
-However, much of the discussion has focused on approximating a distribution that is learned from available data.
-This method is inadequate for applications where there is not sufficient data to represent a distribution.
-In this paper, we suggest a method for learning phase-type distributions from known parametric distributions.
-We find that by minimizing a modified KL-divergence value, we are able to obtain good phase-type approximations for a variety of parametric distributions.
-In addition, we investigate the effects of using varying numbers of phases.
-Finally, we propose and evaluate an extension that uses informed starting locations for the optimization process rather than random initialization.
+Abstract-The use of phase-type distributions is an established method for extending the representational power of continuous time Bayesian networks beyond exponentially-distributed state transitions.
+In this paper, we propose a method for learning phase-type distributions from known parametric distributions.
+We find that by using particle swarm optimization to minimize a modified KL-divergence value, we are able to efficiently obtain good phase-type approximations for a variety of parametric distributions.
+Our experiments show that particle swarm optimization outperforms genetic algorithms and hill climbing with simulated annealing.
+In addition, we investigate the trade-off between accuracy and complexity with respect to the number of phases in the phase-type distribution.
+Finally, we propose and evaluate an extension that uses informed starting locations during optimization, which we found to improve convergence rates when compared to random initialization.

-I. Introduction
+I. INTRODUCTION